 - Get a refund at the Airport

-Take the stamped Tax Refund Cheques to the Global Blue desk at Shannon or Dublin Airport (see details below) and you will be given the option of either receiving your refund in cash, having it mailed to you or having it refunded to your credit card.
+Take the stamped Tax Refund Checks to the Global Blue/Horizon desk or Self-service kiosk at Shannon, Cork or Dublin Airport (see details below) and you will be given the option of either receiving your refund in cash, having it mailed to you or having it refunded to your credit card.
 This is the best method .

 - Claim your Refund by Mail

-When you return home, mail them to Global Blue, using a prepaid envelope (provided in stores).
+When you return home, mail your Tax Refund Checks to Fexco, using a prepaid envelope (provided in stores).
 You can opt to have them mail you your refund or to refund your credit card.

-- Pros You get your money back with relatively little fuss if it all goes smoothly.
+- You get your money back with relatively little fuss if it all goes smoothly.

-- Cons You pay a fee to Global Blue of about 2% of the total value of goods purchased; thus your refund will amount to around 15% of the ticket price of goods.
+- You pay a fee of about 2% of the total value of goods purchased; thus your refund will amount to around 15% of the ticket price of goods.

-Not all stores are part of the Global Blue scheme.
+- Not all stores are part of the tax-back scheme.

-This system is also run by Global Blue, but the difference is you do not pay the VAT at the time of purchase, it is deducted at point of sale by the retailer, less a 2% service charge.
+Also known as the Vat Off system, this is also run by Fexco but the difference is you do not pay the VAT at all at the time of purchase, it is deducted at point of sale by the retailer, less a 2% service charge.